bodrick/awesome/README.md

 *   [ax-llm/ax](https://github.com/ax-llm/ax) - The pretty much "official" DSPy framework for Typescript
 *   [mckaywrigley/chatbot-ui-lite](https://github.com/mckaywrigley/chatbot-ui-lite) -
 *   [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - AI chat for any model.
 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Ship faster with Continuous AI.
-Build and run custom agents across your IDE, terminal, and CI
+The future of coding isn't writing more code.
+It's delegating the boring parts, so you can build the interesting stuff
 *   [gitpod-io/openvscode-server](https://github.com/gitpod-io/openvscode-server) - Run upstream VS Code on a remote machine with access through a modern web browser from any device, anywhere.
 *   [getumbrel/llama-gpt](https://github.com/getumbrel/llama-gpt) - A self-hosted, offline, ChatGPT-like chatbot.
 Powered by Llama 2.
 100% private, with no data leaving your device.
 New: Code Llama support!
 *   [EnumC/qbittorrent-windscribe-ephemeral-port](https://github.com/EnumC/qbittorrent-windscribe-ephemeral-port) - Automatically create ephemeral ports in windscribe and update qbittorrent config to use the new port.
 Gluetun support.